 Keep this information safe and handy and understand the distinction between these three.
-For example, I have often seen newbies get confused and use their hosting password to login to WordPress and vice versa.
+For example, I have often seen newbies get confused and use their hosting password to log in to WordPress and vice versa.

-Configure WordPress Settings
+Configure basic WordPress settings

-How WordPress is configured by default is mostly right, except these little changes which will help you get started on the right foot.
+How WordPress is configured by default is mostly right, except for these little changes which will help you get started on the right foot.

-Hide Top Toolbar - When building a website, you’ll often want to see how your website looks.
+Hide Top Toolbar – When building a blog or website, you’ll often want to see how your website looks.
 But there is always a black toolbar at the top which is only visible to the admin, which means you.

 If you’d like to do the same, click Users > Profile from the left menu in your WordPress dashboard.

-Then uncheck the checkbox which says Show Toolbar when viewing site.
+Then uncheck the checkbox which says Show toolbar when viewing site.

-Ensure proper site name and URL - From the left sidebar menu, click Settings.
-On the General Settings page, make sure WordPress address and Site Address have the same proper, domain name as you intend.
+Ensure proper site name and URL – From the left sidebar menu, click Settings.
+On the General Settings page, make sure the WordPress address and Site Address have the same proper, domain name as you intend.